 If any entry error has been made, to correct such an error, draw a single straight line through the incorrect entry and enter the correct data above it.
 All such changes must be initialled and dated.
 DO NOT ERASE OR WHITE-OUT ERRORS.
 For clarification of illegible or uncertain entries, print the clarification above the item, then initial and date it.

-A copy of all CRFs should be retained at site and the originals should be posted to LCTC.
+A copy of all CRFs should be sent to the LCTC via secure email to lctc_CRFs@liverpool.ac.uk and the originals should be filed within the participant folders.